 Attacks on press freedom and use of the Covid-19 pandemic to crack down on dissent have contributed to a narrowing of civic space in the country.
-The new watchlist

 In response to the Covid-19 pandemic, the Philippine government declared a state of emergency on March 25 and granted President Rodrigo Duterte special powers by passing an emergency law.
 Among the provisions in the law is one penalizing the spreading of “false information” online which could be used to curtail freedom of speech and silence the media.
 Journalists have since been targeted.

 Press freedom has also been under attack in recent months with ABS-CBN, the largest media network, forced off the air, depriving citizens of critical information during the pandemic.
 Further, the conviction of prominent journalist Maria Ressa, who was found guilty of cyber libel, has created a chilling effect among journalists.

 The government is also on the verge of enacting a controversial new Anti-Terrorism Act, which would give law enforcement agencies broad surveillance powers and allow the police to arrest people without a warrant.
 There are concerns that the law has been designed to target critics of the government, not terrorists.
 Protests against the bill have been met with police force.